Greensburg woman's appeal rejected in drug delivery resulting in death case

 Crimboli Baker, 34, of Greensburg, told police she found her spouse unresponsive the next morning in the couple's Greensburg apartment.
 Justine Baker died later that day in the hospital.

-Dickant was ordered to serve 7-to-14 years in prison.
+Dickant was ordered to serve seven to 14 years in prison.
 Crimboli Baker, in March, pleaded guilty to lesser drug charges after prosecutors dismissed one count of drug delivery resulting in death.
 She was sentenced to serve one year, less a day, to two years less a day in jail and another two years on probation.

 "The court finds Ms. Dickant's assertion that had she known her co-defendant would receive a lesser sentence the likelihood that she would have entered into her plea is minimal, has no effect on the validity of her plea or the legality of the sentence imposed," Feliciani wrote.